 - understand communications you receive from the Social Security Administration.

-An attorney can also help in a number of other ways throughout the application and review processes, including handling your appeal, if you are initially denied benefits.
+An attorney can also help in a number of other ways throughout the application and review processes, including handling your appeal, if you are denied disability.